Strategies for Success

 A more powerful approach is to set goals consistent with a vision of who you aspire to be.
-For example, if your vision includes being a good parent, your diet/fitness related goals and commitments will have greater meaning.
-Your desire to be a good role model creates added staying power as you pursue your goals.
-They will have no endpoint and be more sustainable.
+For example, if your vision includes being a good parent, your nutrition/fitness related goals and commitments will have greater meaning.
+Your desire to be a good role model creates added “staying power” as you pursue your goals.

 Create a Personal Mission Statement.